-At the option of the Board of Directors, the Company may be managed either by the Chairman or by another individual appointed by the Board of Directors (among its members or outside) and given the title of Chief Executive Officer.
-No The Chairman represents the Board of Directors.
+The Chairman represents the Board of Directors.
 He organizes and manages its work, and reports on such work to the general shareholders' meeting.
-He oversees the proper functioning of the Company's governing bodies and ensures, in particular, that person who is more than 75 years old may be a Chief Executive Officer.

-the directors are able to carry out their duties.
+He oversees the proper functioning of the Company's governing bodies and ensures, in particular, that the directors are able to carry out their duties.

 The Chief Executive Officer is granted the broadest powers to act in all circumstances in the Company's name.
 He exercises these powers within the limits of the Company's purpose and subject to the powers that the law and the bylaws grant expressly to the shareholders' meeting or the Board of Directors.
 The Chief Executive Officer represents the Company in its relations with third-parties.
 On the recommendation of the Chief Executive Officer, the Board of Directors may appoint, among its members or outside, one or more individuals in charge of assisting the Chief Executive Officer, who holds the title of Deputy Chief Executive Officer.
 No person who is more than 70 years old may be a Deputy Chief Executive Officer.